 Two advisors in Georgia focus on helping ADP employees better invest their retirement accounts.
 The handful of investments within the retirement plan have high fees and low performance.
 The advisors have developed a quick survey where ADP employees can enter their holdings and find out how much they are paying in fees and how much they can save by getting access to better investments.

-The same firm offers a free report on “How to Maximize Your ADP Benefits Package,” which details the retirement savings plan, stock purchase plan, and health savings plan.
+The same firm offers a free report on “How to Maximize Your ADP Benefits Package”.
+The report details the retirement savings plan, stock purchase plan, and health savings plan.
 Highly compensated executives will naturally find this report incredibly valuable and may schedule a phone call to review their specific questions.

 How a CRNA S Corporation Can Reduce Your FICA Self-Employment Taxes